data9z/DBench/README.md

 For users who like to examine the past results or further analyze the data, the raw data is available in the raw data folder of this repo.

+Please ref to <a href="https://github.com/data9z/DBench/docs/quickstart.md"> quickstart </a> for the simple steps.

 ## Limitation

 Same as any benchmark of any scenario, the simulation is not equal to real life result.
 Currently, DBench is using  <a href="https://en.wikipedia.org/wiki/Sysbench">sysbench</a> , an open-source tool and its OLTP testcase.
 This is a relatively simple one comparing to the ones from Transaction Processing Performance Council (TPC).